atenart/sniproxy/README.md

 _SNIProxy_ is meant to be simple to use and configure, with sane defaults and few parameters.

+This is developed and maintained as time allows on a best effort basis, please have realistic expectations.

 A first version was written in [Go](https://go.dev) and can be found in the [archive/go](https://github.com/atenart/sniproxy/tree/archive/go) branch.
 It was latter rewritten in [Rust](https://www.rust-lang.org).